Management

 How about soybean prices?

-In winter crops we will look into carinata and camelina as the prices are good and growth cycle short as compared to wheat.
+For winter crops, we will explore carinata and camelina due to their favorable prices and shorter growth cycles compared to wheat.
 These two crops are similar to rapeseed.

 Join our newsletter!